mukeshsoni/xstate-viz-chrome-extension/README.md

 % & -> parallel state
 % A condition for a transition can be specified by using the semicolon
 % actions to be run on a transition can be specified by using a >.
 E.g. EVENT -> state > action1 > action2
 % separator.
-Look at the `match` state for example.
+Look at the third transition in `match` state for example.
+% what about a syntax where the conditions/actions can be specified by another
+% indented line after the transtion and some specifiers like c: and a: for
+% conditions and actions?
 % state names and transition names cannot have spaces in them
 % Only accepted characters are a-z, A-Z, #, ., 0-9, _
 autocomplete